Sharon Carter: Ultimate Marvel

-An alternate universe variant of Sharon Carter from Earth-1610 appears in Ultimate Marvel.
+An alternate universe version of Sharon Carter from Earth-1610 appears in Ultimate Marvel.
 This version is a practicing Christian and a S.H.I.E.L.D. agent paired with Jimmy Woo who often comes into contact with Spider-Man and believes supervillains should be killed instead of imprisoned.
 In time, she becomes the acting director of S.H.I.E.L.D.

 Marvel Future Fight

-An alternate universe variant of Sharon Carter, renamed Sharon Rogers, appears in a Marvel Future Fight tie-in comic.
+An alternate universe version of Sharon Carter, renamed Sharon Rogers, appears in the mobile game Marvel Future Fight.
 This version is the daughter of Peggy Carter and Steve Rogers who goes on to inherit the mantle of Captain America after he retires.